42null/Simplified-example-website-modifier-extension-template/README.md

 A template extension made to make the development of new client-side website HTML5 behavior extremely simple

-THIS PROJECT IS CONNECTED TO MY MULTI-PLATFORM EXTENSION GNERATOR APPLICATION AND RETURN-YOUTUBE-UI, UPDATES MAY TAKE TIME TO PROAGATE BETWEEN PROJECTS.

 #### Supported Browsers
 * Firefox
   * Main priority